edgarsj/edockit/README.md

 # Install the core library
 npm install edockit

-# If using in Node.js environment, also install xmldom
+# If using in Node.js environment, also install jsdom
-npm install xmldom
+npm install jsdom
 ```

 ## Usage